Grow

 Step 1: Identify your current numbers.
 Look at the last three months of data.
 How many leads?
 What is your conversion rate?
 What is your actual average transaction value?
 How often does a customer buy?

 If you do not have exact numbers, estimate.
 An imperfect estimate is infinitely better than no number at all.
 You will refine these as you start tracking.
+And if a number is genuinely unavailable, write “unknown” on the page.
+That gap is itself a finding: you cannot improve what you do not measure.

 Step 2: Map your activities.
 Under each number, list every activity in your business that affects it.